Vim vs Emacs for fast text editing

 How can vim be slower than Emacs?
 Everyone think it is the opposite…

 The reason why we get more consecutive key presses and spend more time to get from one point to another and start writing in vim is because of the modal editing.
 Since we constantly have to hit Esc to get to normal mode before moving around and then hit a, o, i, r, c, A, O, C or I before actually getting to start typing our text, we generally need two or at least one (when combining movement and getting into insert mode like with A) more consecutive keypresses for moving around and starting to write in vim than in Emacs.
-There are also more functions in Emacs for editing text, many of which are bound to simple key combos like the function transpose-chars that we used above which further saves keypresses compared to manually deleting a character, moving and then adding the same carachter one letter later in the word.
 Even if you count the total number of keys depressed and disregard that it is faster to press two keys at once than to press the same two keys after each other, Emacs usually ends up with fewer total number of keys pressed for doing the same edits.

 Modal editing, as shown above, is slower since you have to go in and out of modes.
 In addition, it is very unlike any workflow most of us have ever used before, which means that it takes more time to learn text editing in vim than to learn text editing in Emacs.
-As someone who has spent time learning both vim and Emacs, I found it a much steeper learning curve to learn vim for text editing.
-Emacs can also do everything else, so you can continue to learn Emacs after your muscle memory has adjusted to its text editing workflow and that is the reason why many people think Emacs is hard to learn, but for text editing, it is actually much easier to learn than vim since the way you edit text in Emacs is less weird.
+As someone who has spent time learning both vim and Emacs, I found vim to have a much steeper learning curve for text editing.
+The people that say vim is intuitive on the internet are lying to seem leet.
+Emacs can also do everything else than text editing, so you can continue to learn Emacs after your muscle memory has adjusted to its text editing workflow and that is the reason why many people think Emacs is hard to learn, but for text editing, it is easier to learn than Vim.
+Most Emacs users were (Neo)Vim users in the past, but there are very few (Neo)Vim users that were Emacs users.
+I think this means that when Vim users try Emacs, they never go back.

-Both vim and Emacs have good tutorials that you should spend some time with when trying them out for the first time, but for vim, I felt like I had to go back to the tutorial a lot of times before I really mastered the concepts of modal editing.
+Both vim and Emacs have good tutorials that you should spend some time with when trying them out for the first time, but for vim, I felt like I had to go back to the tutorial a lot of times before I really mastered the concepts of modal editing and the keyboard shortcuts for doing things.
 When I finally made my own vim cheat sheet for my Norwegian keyboard layout and hung it on the wall underneath my screen, I finally started to get its keyboard shortcuts into my muscle memory.
-(I published that cheat sheet here, but realized I did not actually have the right to base my sheet on the model I used since it was not published under a free culture license, so I had to remove it.)
-With Emacs, I felt that the text editing keyboard shortcuts were more intuitive and easier to learn and remember, although I have made a cheat sheet that I plan to laminate soon and hang where my vim cheat sheet used to hang before.
+With Emacs, I felt that the text editing keyboard shortcuts were more intuitive and easier to learn and remember since many of them are mnemonic.

 Conclusion